rowanmanning/audrey/docs/contributing.md

 #### Feed tests

-Audrey also tests against a real list of RSS and Atom feeds.
-It does this every day at 08:00 UTC, testing against all of the feeds in [`test/feeds/feeds.json`](../test/feeds/feeds.json).
+Audrey can also test against a real list of RSS and Atom feeds, found in [`test/feeds/feeds.json`](../test/feeds/feeds.json).
 Running this test suite is slow and a bit brittle as it tests against live URLs, so you're not expected to run it on your PRs.

 If you've made extensive changes to feed subscription, you may want to run these tests locally for peace of mind.
 You can do so with: